-Next Thursday, the Florida Supreme Court will hear oral arguments in a big Florida foreclosure defense case – so big, in fact, that lots of banks are complaining to the news media that there will be a huge state-wide financial crisis if the Florida Supreme Court sides with the Average Joe citizen who’s fighting this legal battle.
-Wow.
-(Follow the case as it moves through the Florida Supreme Court docket here.)
+Next Thursday, the Florida Supreme Court will hear oral arguments in a big Florida foreclosure defense case – so big, in fact, that lots of banks are complaining to the news media that there will be a huge state-wide financial crisis if the Florida Supreme Court sides with the Average homeowner who’s fighting this legal battle.

 What’s happening?
 Mr. Roman Pino, a drywall hanger, is suing the Bank of New York – he’s already gone through a Florida trial court and the 4th District Court of Appeals.

 Mr. Pino also settled his case – but last December, the Florida Supreme Court announced that it would be considering the legal question involved in his foreclosure case, and next week the attorneys for both sides will stand before the Justices and make their presentations and take questions from the bench starting at 9:00 AM on Thursday, May 10, 2012.
 (After that, the Court will issue an opinion but that will be months from now.)

 You can read the Florida Supreme Court’s opinion where it explained how and why it was keeping the case even though the parties had settled the underlying dispute here.
 From that opinion, the High Court provides: